 What is the Most Approved Disability?

-What is the most approved disability?
-The answer is not just one medical condition, but several medical conditions that get fast-tracked as a debilitating disability.
+There is no single condition that is the most approved disability, but several medical disabilities that get fast-tracked as a debilitating disability.
+Some of the most approved disabilities include:

 Heart disease represents one of the most deadly medical conditions, which the SSA recognizes by making the disease a priority when reviewing claims.
 If you suffer from congenital heart failure or a defect, you should qualify to receive fast-track approval for disability benefits.